Skip to main content

 pub fn clear(&mut self)

-Clears all interned keys.
+Clears all interned keys and bumps generation.

 After calling this, all previously returned handles become invalid.
+The internal allocations are retained; use clear_shrink to also release spare capacity.

 §Example